Friday, October 31, 2008 at 7:26 AM

 Tuesday, October 14, 2008 at 6:23 AM

-Frankly, if nothing else, this latest bailout should finally destroy the myth that the US is running a capitalist, free-market economy.
-After all, this (and the other government bailouts cited above, which effectively privatized shareholder gains and nationalized losses), coupled with longstanding corporate subsidies, are indistinguishable from the way China runs its socialist, controlled-market economy.
+Frankly, if nothing else, this latest bailout should finally destroy the myth that the US is running a capitalist, free market economy.
+After all, this (and the other government bailouts cited above, which effectively privatized shareholder gains and nationalized losses), coupled with longstanding corporate subsidies, is indistinguishable from the way China runs its socialist, centrally planned economy.